HealYouDown/events-calendar-js/README.md

 ![](/example/screenshot.png?raw=True)

 Events Calendar is a small JavaScript class that implements a full functioning events calendar.
 It is written in plain JS and supports all major browsers.
 Internet Explorer is **not** supported.
+It is up to the developer to implement a display for the events, the calendar only handles the date parts and adding a little dot to the day for each event.

 A full example can be found in the `example` directory.